Blightmud/Blightmud/resources/help/core.md

 ***core.enable_protocol(proto)***
 Makes Blightmud respond with `IAC DO PROTO` if the server asks for it.
-Take not that this method is best called before a client actually connects to a mud.
+Take note that this method is best called before a client actually connects to a mud.
 All servers don't play as nice if the client isn't quick to respond to a `IAC WILL PROTO`.